nonkronk/it-missing-cs/README.md

 # it-missing-cs
-The Missing Semester of Your CS Education (Exercise): https://missing.csail.mit.edu/
+The Missing Semester of Your CS Education (Exercises): https://missing.csail.mit.edu/